 Work and money

-Financial issues may not have been the first things you thought about when you were diagnosed with pancreatic cancer.
-But having cancer can have an unexpected impact on your finances.
-For example, you may not be able to work, or can only work part time, so money may become an issue, even if this is only temporary.
-And if your partner is caring for you and has to stop work, or you need to pay for travel to treatment sessions, or need a special diet, it can affect the household budget.
+Being diagnosed with cancer can have an impact on your finances.
+For example, you may not be able to work, or can only work part time.
+A family member caring for you may also need to stop working, and you may have to pay for travel to treatment sessions.

-- You and your partner may be able to claim for benefits such as Carer's Allowance, which is the main benefit for carers.
+- You and your family member may be able to claim for benefits, such as Carer's Allowance.
+Macmillan Cancer Support have an online Benefits Checker.

 - Prescriptions in Scotland, Wales and Northern Ireland are free.
-In England, the person you are caring for is entitled to free prescriptions if they are having treatment for cancer, including symptoms or side effects.
-They will need to apply for a medical exemption certificate – ask your doctor for a FP92A form, which they will need to sign.
+In England, you can get free prescriptions if you are having treatment for cancer, or for symptoms and side effects.
+You will need to apply for a medical exemption certificate.
+Ask your GP, hospital or local pharmacy for a FP92A form.

 - You may be able to apply for a grant from a charity or fund, for example to help with bills, or buy equipment.
-The Elizabeth Coteman Fund provides grants to people with pancreatic cancer and their families.
+The Elizabeth Coteman Fund provides grants to people with pancreatic cancer.

 - There is help available with the cost of travelling to hospital for treatment.

 “Money was a very big worry for my Dad.
 One call to a Macmillan benefits adviser helped sort things out for him.
 It’s no longer a worry.”

 Review date September 2021